 This week we interview Steve Laut the Executive Vice Chairman of Canadian Natural Resources that has risen to be Canada’s largest oil and gas producer aided by recent acquisitions, including purchasing Shell Canada and Devon’s oil sands assets.
 Steve explains that oil sands are no longer high cost or high carbon and more improvements are coming with CNRL’s aspirational goal to reach net zero emissions on their upstream production.
 Steve also raises some concerns about the Enbridge Mainline, a system that constitutes 70% of all oil pipeline capacity exiting Western Canada.
 One issue is the procedures for allocating space on the pipeline that need to be fixed since they have contributed to lower Western Canadian oil prices, including during final quarter of 2018.
-Another concern is Enbridge’s plan to change the contracting for the Mainline, moving from 100% of the pipeline being available under an uncommitted service now, to 90% of the capacity offered under firm service agreements that leave only 10% for spot shipments.
+Another concern is Enbridge’s plan to change the contracting for the Mainline, moving from 100% of the pipeline being available under an uncommitted service now to 90% of the capacity offered under firm service agreements, leaving only 10% for spot shipments.

-ARC Energy Research Institute | July 12th, 2019
+ARC Energy Research Institute | September 20th, 2019

-Peter Tertzakian | July 9th, 2019
+Peter Tertzakian | September 16th, 2019

-ARC Energy Research Institute | July 7th, 2019
+ARC Energy Research Institute | September 13th, 2019

 ARC Energy Research Institute | September 6th, 2019

 Jackie Forrest @JackieForrest Sep 21 @Erasmus111 Thanks for link, I will check it out.
 We mention H2 from oil reservoirs briefly on this week’s episode.

 Jackie Forrest Retweeted Heather Marshall @hrc_marshall Sep 21 RT @hrc_marshall: Finally got a moment to listen to the @ArcEnergyRes #ideas podcast with @ericnuttall - well worth the time!
 Thx @Jac…